STRETCH AND GO! | Elastic Potential Energy Experiment

-Elasticity refers to the abilty of solid objects to return to its original shape after being pressed, pulled or twisted.
+Elasticity refers to the ability of solid objects to return to their original shape after being pressed, pulled or twisted.
 Objects that are elastic have high elasticity and will bounce and snap back very easily after being deformed!

 Unleash the elastic power!

 When we pull to stretch a rubber band, energy is stored in it.
 This energy is called elastic potential energy.
 The more you stretch the rubber band, the more energy it has.

 Wind-up toys work the same way too!
 When you turn the crank, the elastic clock spring coil in the toy get twisted more and more, building up the elastic potential energy.
 The more you twist, the more energy it has, the longer the toy moves!